LeAnhTuan289/Fashion-Marketing-Sales-Analysis-Power-BI/README.md

 - Marketing Team: to track marketing performance and decide which campaigns to scale, pause, or optimize.
 - Head of Sales & Marketing: to view revenue, profit, and efficiency of marketing investment at a high level, compare channels (ads vs direct sales) and guide budget allocation

+## 🎯 Project Outcome

+- Developed a Power BI decision-support dashboard for senior managers to track marketing budget allocation, evaluate campaign efficiency, and connect marketing spend with sales and product performance.

+- The analysis revealed that marketing-driven sales contributed **63.34% of total revenue**, with an overall **Marketing ROAS of 7.67**, highlighting marketing as a key revenue driver.
+The dashboard also helped identify high-performing campaigns and SKUs, as well as underperforming areas that require budget optimization.

+- By combining KPIs such as revenue contribution, ROAS, CPC, conversion performance, marketing spend, and profit margin, the dashboard supports more confident decisions on where to scale, optimize, reduce, or reallocate marketing budget.

 ## 📂 Dataset Description & Data Structure
 ### 📌 Data Source